 I think there are several great “take-aways” from Derek’s experience.
 Here are the top three…

 1. One of the most popular benefits of Bank On Yourself is that it lets you fire your banker and become your own source of financing for major purchases.
-Because Derek works with one of the 200 Bank On Yourself Authorized Advisors, his plan is with one of only a handful of companies that pay you the exact same interest and dividends on any money you borrow from your plan, just as if the money were still in your plan.
+Because Derek works with one of the 200 Bank On Yourself Professionals, his plan is with one of only a handful of companies that pay you the exact same interest and dividends on any money you borrow from your plan, just as if the money were still in your plan.

 It is the only financial vehicle or product I know of that gives you this advantage (and I’ve investigated more than 450 different products and strategies).
 The Bank On Yourself strategy solves the problem of having to constantly interrupt the growth of your money when you spend or invest it!